10 Christmas Traditions' Origin Stories That Will Surprise You

 The act of strolling house to house to spread holiday cheer goes back to at least the 15th century, as "wassailers" would travel to different homes, wishing one another well.
 However, it wasn't until the 19th century that singing holiday songs became part of the fun, with those in Victorian England merging traditional church carols with Christian folk music, according to Time.

 "At that time, it was far from a Christmas tradition; festivals like May Day were deemed worthy of caroling, too," according to the magazine.
 "In the 19th century, as Christmas became more commercialized and popular, publishers began churning out anthologies of carols, many of which were ancient hymns, also circulating them in broadsheets."

 Letters to Santa

-He writes that most early references to Santa letters, during the first decades of the 19th century, describe the advice and counsels of the mythical character.
-Soon kids started writing back, placing their letters on the fireplace, and, after postal service became more widespread, through the mail.
-Newspapers would publish and answer letters as well as local charity groups before the post office eventually stepped in and took over the responsibility of doing Santa’s work.
+Soon enough, kids started writing back, placing their letters on the fireplace, and, once the postal service became more widespread, through the mail.
+Newspapers would publish and answer letters, as well as local charity groups before the post office eventually stepped in in the first half of the 1900s and took over the responsibility.

 For centuries, mistletoe was associated with fertility and vitality, due to the fact that it blossomed even during the coldest seasons.
 "Just how it made the jump from sacred herb to holiday decoration remains up for debate, but the kissing tradition appears to have first caught on among servants in England before spreading to the middle classes," according to History.
 Holiday revelers would pluck a single berry from the mistletoe, kissing each time until the berries were gone.
 A better-known tradition was that men would be "allowed" to smooch a woman standing under the mistletoe.
 It should go without saying, though, that if you're at a holiday party this season, you'd be wise to keep your lips to yourself.